jomrr/ansible-role-httpd/README.md

   - reverse proxy
   - TLS
   - virtual hosts
 for version 2.4 or greater.
-The role will not work with version 2.2.

 ## Prerequisites